sumitannie/EduPortal-A-Student-Academics-Tracker-Tool/README.md

 A web-based Student Progress Tracking System built using Flask, designed specifically for school teachers to manage student records, generate report cards, and quickly search or filter students.

-This project focuses on clarity, simplicity, and real classroom usability, rather than overcomplicated features.
+This project focuses on clarity, simplicity, and real classroom usability.

 ---